How to Address Discrimination in Healthcare: Facility Guide

 Age Discrimination

-Older adults also experience discrimination in healthcare due to assumptions and prejudices based on age.
+Older adults also experience discrimination in healthcare due to prejudices based on age.
 This can lead to undertreatment, neglect, or inadequate support for their unique healthcare needs.
 There is also an economic cost to ageism.
 The misalignment of resources and the resulting impact on patient care has been estimated to cost the healthcare system up to $63 billion per year.

 To illustrate the issue, one UCI Health specialist in geriatric medicine described how an older woman’s primary care provider (PCP) dismissed her concerns due to age.
-After changing physicians, a thorough interview revealed the patient suffered from anxiety and depression, and was also the victim of spousal abuse.
+After changing physicians, an interview revealed the patient suffered from anxiety and depression, and was also the victim of spousal abuse.
 By gathering an accurate medical history — and asking the right questions — the new PCP was able to prescribe appropriate treatment and refer the woman to a psychologist.

 Discrimination Based on Socioeconomic Status